 At NC State’s College of Humanities and Social Sciences, you’ll learn concepts in the classroom and make them concrete in the real world.
-In a range of disciplines, from history to English and foreign languages to sociology, our world-class experts will teach you how to apply what you learn through internships in your field, studying overseas, conducting research, serving the community or even launching your own ventures.
+In a range of disciplines, from history to English and foreign languages to sociology, our world-class experts will teach you how to apply what you learn through internships in your field, studying overseas, conducting research, serving the community or even launching your own venture.

 Don't just go to class.
 Get involved with your professors and find out what they do other than teach.
 Do your interests fit into what they're examining?
 It's wonderful resume building to engage in research, so take advantage of what's going on